department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/evidence/fully-developed-disability-claims.md

 <div itemprop="text">

 **You'll need to send us all:**
-- Records of medical treatment you've received for the claimed illness or injury (also known as a condition) while serving in the military
+- Records of medical treatment you've received for the claimed illness or injury (also known as a condition) while serving in the military, **and**
--	Military personnel records that relate to the claimed condition
+-	Military personnel records that relate to the claimed condition, **and**
--	Private medical records related to the claimed condition, like reports from your own doctor or X-rays or other test results from a non-VA hospital or other treatment center
+-	Private medical records related to the claimed condition, like reports from your own doctor or X-rays or other test results from a non-VA hospital or other treatment center, **and**
 - Information about any health records that are available at a federal facility like a VA medical center or clinic

 </div>
 </div>

-<h3 itemprop="name">What happens if VA finds out they need more of my private medical records to decide my claim?</h3>
+<h3 itemprop="name">Are there any risks to using the Fully Developed Claims program?</h3>
 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

+No. Filing a fully developed claim won't affect the attention we give to your claim or the benefits you're entitled to receive.

-We’ll remove your claim from the FDC program and review it through the standard claims process.
+If we determine that we need other non-federal records to make a decision on your claim, we'll simply the claim from the Fully Developed Claims program and process it as a standard claim.

+Once you start your fully developed claim, you'll have up to one year to complete it.
+Should VA approve your claim, you'll be paid back to the day you started your claim.

 </div>
 </div>